messageraft/email-craft/docs/quick-start.md

 ## Quick Start

-In this doc you'll find information on quickly getting started using JSX email.
+In this doc you'll find information on quickly getting started using Email Craft.
 For more in-depth information, please see the other sections of our Documentation.

 ::: info
 This guide, along with the rest of the documentation here, assume that the reader has fundamental Node and NPM skills and is familiar with using command line tools on Window, Linux, or Mac OS.